Codes & Standards - Purchase

 At the end of this unit you will be able to:

-• Describe vent design and installation requirements;
+• Describe operation and installation of gas-fired duct furnaces;

 The Training materials have been revised to include the following changes throughout the training units: